krother/space/refactoring.md

     Both the web app and the GUI need to connect to the game.

-    The game and GUI are currently strongly intertwined.
+    The game and GUI are currently strongly coupled.
     Doing that for the GUI would duplicate code.
     At least, the interface is not clean.